khuangaf/BookmarkSearch/README.md

 Guidance
 =============

-This chrome extension in built by javascript to enable users to search bookmarks conveniently.
+This chrome extension is built by angularJS to enable users to search bookmarks conveniently.

 ### Installation
 	>>> git clone https://github.com/khuangaf/BookmarkSearch.git